Onran0/Onran0/README.md

 **About me:**
 - 🇷🇺 I'm from Russia
 - 📦 I C#, Java fullstack developer
-- 🎩 I have my own studio InterFun, and several projects
+- 🎩 I have my own projects